-1. Indicators: Cessation Is a personal interview of the asylum seeker in most cases conducted in practice in the cessation procedure? ☐ No. 2.
+1. Indicators: Cessation Is a personal interview of the asylum seeker in most cases conducted in practice in the cessation procedure?
+Yes No 2.
 Does the law provide for an appeal against the first instance decision in the cessation procedure?
 3. Do beneficiaries have access to free legal assistance at first instance in practice?
-Yes With difficulty No

-According to Article 15(1) LAR, international protection may be ceased if the protection holder:
+According to Article 17(1) LAR, international protection may be ceased if the protection holder:

-- (a) Can no longer refuse to avail him or herself of the protection of his or her country of origin, as the circumstances that had given rise to fears of persecution have ceased to exist and the transformation in said circumstances is substantial enough and of a non-temporary nature; - (b) Voluntarily avails him or herself of the protection of his or her country of origin; - (c) Voluntarily re-acquires citizenship after having lost it, or acquires new citizenship in another country; - (d) Acquires Bulgarian citizenship; - (e) Voluntarily settles in the country where he or she was previously persecuted; - (f) Has been granted refugee status by the President; or - (g) Explicitly declares that he or she no longer wishes to enjoy the international protection granted in Bulgaria.
+- (a) Can no longer refuse to avail him or herself of the protection of his or her country of origin, as the circumstances that had given rise to fears of persecution have ceased to exist and the transformation in said circumstances is substantial enough and of a non-temporary nature; - (b) Voluntarily avails him or herself of the protection of his or her country of origin; - (c) Voluntarily re-acquires citizenship after having lost it, or acquires new citizenship in another country; - (d) Acquires Bulgarian citizenship; - (e) Voluntarily settles in the country where he or she was previously persecuted; - (f) Has been granted refugee status by the President; or - (g) Explicitly declares that he or she no longer wishes to enjoy the international protection granted in Bulgaria. - (h) Has deceased.

-The interviewer makes the proposal for the cessation of the international protection in case relevant data has been gathered to indicate the legal grounds for it.
-Both procedures ought to be initiated by a decision of the SAR's Chairperson.
-The protection holder is to be notified by a letter with recorded delivery that such a procedure has been initiated, the reasons thereof and the date and place for an interview in which he or she will have the opportunity to raise any objections against the cessation of the protection status.
+Following the decision of the SAR's Chairperson to initiate a cessation procedure, a caseworker may suggest to cease protection based on available data indicating that one of the above legal grounds applies.
+The beneficiary of protection is to be notified by a letter with recorded delivery that such a procedure has been initiated, the reasons thereof and the date and place for a mandatory interview in which he or she will have the opportunity to raise any objections against the cessation of the protection status.
 As of the date of notification, the SAR has 3 months to issue a decision.
 Such decision can also be taken in the absence of opinion or objections by the protection status holder if they have not been made on his own failure.
 When the SAR has not established the grounds for cessation, the initiated procedure must be discontinued.